 Too bad that he didn’t have the school’s video projector that Mr. Hunter used for the presentations.
 ‘Wait a minute!’ he thought, ‘The LCD TV in the family room has an input for hooking up a PC.’
 No one had ever tried it, or even thought of trying it.
 He could connect his laptop to the TV with an HDMI cable so he could sit anywhere.
 Anything on his laptop screen would be on the fifty-inch TV screen.

 Jason got up and went into the family room.
 He pulled out the user manual and the remote that came with the TV, then sat down to read the user manual.
 He looked in the table of contents and found ‘Connecting your home computer’ and opened the book to that section.
 The TV had several different ways to connect a PC, including three HDMI inputs.
 Now, where could he find an HDMI cable that would connect to his laptop?
 He looked on the back of the TV.
 It had one unused full-size HDMI connection; his laptop had one mini-HDMI connection.
 That’s what he needed, a standard-to-mini HDMI cable.
 That would do the job.
 But he didn’t have one, and he didn’t think his dad had one.
 Maybe Ron had one.
-Ron was a packrat with a couple boxes with different kinds of cables in his closet.
+Ron was a packrat with a couple boxes with lots of different kinds of cables in his closet.

 He pulled his smartphone out of his pocket and pressed the 6 key when the dialer screen came on.
 That’s the key he had programmed as the shortcut for autodialing Ron.
 Jason giggled again.
 He’d originally picked that number because ‘six’ sounded like ‘sex’.
 Now that he had a smartphone he’d never considered changing it.
 Why change it?
 It was perfect.
 After a few rings Ron picked up.